reakkiio/test35810/LEGAL_NOTICE.md

 ## Updates and Changes

-> 📢 **NOTICE**:
+> [!NOTE]

-The author reserves the right to modify, update, or remove any content, information, or features in this repository at any time without prior notice.
+> The author reserves the right to modify, update, or remove any content, information, or features in this repository at any time without prior notice.
 Users are responsible for regularly reviewing the content and any changes made to this repository.

 ---

 <details>
 <summary><strong>Document Version Information</strong></summary>

-- **Last Updated**: April 5, 2025
+- **Last Updated**: April 14, 2025
-- **Version**: 1.1
+- **Version**: 1.2
 - **Document Owner**: Webscout Team
 </details>